telefone-org/framework/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug
-description: Describe unexpected behavior that occured while using the framework
+about: Describe unexpected behavior that occured while using the framework
 labels: bug
 assignees: exthrempty
 ---